teohxuen/website/content/report/final_report.md

 |    B     |    1:07 AM     |             15.76V, 65%              |        3:15 AM         |       2:41 AM       |    34 mins early    |
 ##### Table 12: Battery Charging Time Compared to BQ40Z50 Predicted End Time

 This can be useful as it allows members to better plan and anticipate battery changes at pool tests.
-While the predicted end time tends to be conservative, this behaviour is preferable as it provides a useful buffer when planning battery swaps.
+While the predicted end time tends to be conservative, this behaviour is preferable as it provides a useful buffer when planning for battery swaps.

 ---